stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

 - Job C pends for both partitions
 - Job A completes
 - Rebuild jobs run on the "standard" partition, jumping ahead of JobB and JobC
-- Rebuild jobs complete in the "extra" paritition
+- Rebuild jobs complete in the "extra" partition
 - JobC runs in the "extra" partition
 - JobC completes
 - Rebuild jobs complete in the "standard" partition